Jyothishjoy/AMBER_CYP2E1_3KOH/Step-5-Amber MD Simulation/README.md

 **Step-1: Energy Minumization**

-Since we aim to generate a TS-like active site for the P450 enzyme, we decided to use NMR style gemoetric constraints at the active site to maintain the TS-like geometry of the O---H---C interaction.
+Since we aim to generate a TS-like active site for the P450 enzyme, we decided to use NMR-style geometric restraints at the active site to maintain the TS-like geometry of the O---H---C interaction.

 The constrained minimization input (`parm_min.in`).